Implicit and Explicit Commonsense for Multi-sentence Video Captioning: Abstract

 \section{Abstract}

 Existing dense or paragraph video captioning approaches rely on holistic representations of videos, possibly coupled with learned object/action representations, to condition hierarchical language decoders.
-However, they fundamentally lack the commonsense knowledge of the world required to reason about progression of events, causality, and even function of certain objects within a scene.
+However, they fundamentally lack the commonsense knowledge of the world required to reason about progression of events, causality, and even the function of certain objects within a scene.
 To address this limitation we propose a novel video captioning Transformer-based model, that takes into account both implicit (visuo-lingual and purely linguistic) and explicit (knowledge-base) commonsense knowledge.
 We show that these forms of knowledge, in isolation and in combination, enhance the quality of produced captions.
 Further, inspired by imitation learning, we propose a new task of instruction generation, where the goal is to produce a set of linguistic instructions from a video demonstration of its performance.
-We formalize the task using ALFRED dataset~\cite{shridhar2020alfred} generated using an AI2-THOR environment.
+We formalize the task using the ALFRED dataset~\cite{shridhar2020alfred} generated using an AI2-THOR environment.
 While instruction generation is conceptually similar to paragraph captioning, it differs in the fact that it exhibits stronger object persistence, as well as spatially-aware and causal sentence structure.
-We show that our commonsense knowledge enhanced approach produces significant improvements on this task (up to 57\% in METEOR and 8.5\% in CIDEr), as well as the state-of-the-art result on more traditional video captioning in the ActivityNet Captions dataset~\cite{krishna2017dense}.\footnote{We will release the code and all pre-trained models.}
+We show that our commonsense knowledge enhanced approach produces significant improvements on this task (up to 57\% in METEOR and 8.5\% in CIDEr), as well as the state-of-the-art result on more traditional video captioning in the ActivityNet Captions dataset~\cite{krishna2017dense}.$^*$\blfootnote{{*}The paper is under consideration at Computer Vision and Image Understanding Journal.}